izmecharr/eda-nyc-taxi-trip-duration/README.md

 </div>

 **My concern:** *Can I trust this data to give me accurate insights?*
-I've learned that bad data leads to wrong conclusions - it's like trying to cook with spoiled ingredients!
+I've learned that bad data leads to wrong conclusions.
 So I carefully checked for missing values, duplicates, and unusual patterns that might throw off my analysis.

-**What I found:** The data was remarkably clean with no missing values or duplicates, giving me confidence in my upcoming analysis.
+**What I found:** The data was clean with no missing values or duplicates.

 ### **STEP 3: WHEN DO PEOPLE TAKE TAXIS?**
 <p float="center">